 The finalized Kp-index comes from the GFZ in Potsdam, Germany and is updated twice a month.
 These are the official, finalized Kp-values for scientific research and archive purposes.
 The finalized Kp-index is slightly different then the preliminary Kp-index.
 Unlike the preliminary Kp-index, the finalized Kp data is expressed in a scale of thirds and has 28 values were the preliminary Kp-index only has 10 values.

 The U.S. Air Force Weather Agency Wing Kp model is also expressed in a scale of thirds and has 28 values and consists of preliminary values.
 This model shows the observed Kp and provides a forecast for the coming hour and the coming 4 hours.
-It uses data from the Deep Space Climate Observatory (DSCOVR) for it's forecast.
-The Wing Kp-index is the index that we use on the website to get the latest observed Kp and the Kp values that are being forecast.
-We only use the forecast for the coming hour however because the 4-hour forecast is often unreliable.
-The image below shows an example of the Kp-index graph as you can find on our website.
-The orange line shows the predicted Kp-index and the bars are the observed Kp-index.
+It uses the real-time solar wind data from the Deep Space Climate Observatory (DSCOVR) for it's forecast.
+The image below shows an example of the Wing Kp-index graph as you can find on our website.
+The solid line shows the predicted Kp-index up to 1 hour in advance and the bars resemble the observed Kp-index.

 The table below shows the values that both the finalized Kp-index and the Wing Kp-index work with.
 This Kp-index works with 28 values instead of 10 values that the preliminary Kp-index works with.